ravir4/DevOpsInsights/risk_cd.md

 # Integrating Deployment Risk analytics with Continuous Delivery

-You can instrument pipelines for {{site.data.keyword.contdelivery_full}} to use {{site.data.keyword.DRA_short}}' Deployment Risk analysis capabilities.
-Then, you can publish data from those jobs and add gates that enforce risk policies.
+{{site.data.keyword.DRA_short}} tracks deployment risk based on the test data that you publish to it.
+This data might include unit tests, code coverage, functional verification tests, SonarQube data, or scan data from IBM Application Security on Cloud.
+After you publish this data, you can add gates to your pipelines so that you can stop builds that don't meet risk policies.

 To see a high-level explanation of {{site.data.keyword.DRA_short}}' Deployment Risk analysis, see [About Deployment Risk](./about_risk.html).

 For more information about Continuous Delivery pipelines, see [the official documentation](../ContinuousDelivery/pipeline_working.html).

-## Preparing pipeline stages and jobs
+## Overview
 {: #integrate_pipeline}

-To get started, you need to instrument your pipeline to communicate with {{site.data.keyword.DRA_short}}.
-You do this by defining specific environment variables for all of your pipeline jobs that build, test, or deploy code.
-You must also add environment variables to test jobs that enforce risk policies by using the DevOps Insights Gate tester type.
+{{site.data.keyword.DRA_short}} requires this information from your pipeline to analyze deployment risk:

 * Build records
 * Deployment records